talkable/talkable-docs/source/campaigns/campaign_placements/gleam.rst

 If you have already added Talkable to your main layout (completed General Integration for Custom platform, or installed Shopify or Magento extensions), then you are all done.
 |br|
-**Note:** For Magento site just make sure the Gleam is enabled in the Talkable extension settings on your Magento Admin site.
+**Note:** For Magento site just make sure the Gleam is enabled in the Talkable extension settings in your Magento Admin Panel.
 |br|
 |br|
 Go ahead and create your Reward Gleam Campaign.
 Once it is launched your customers,